Savings .com.au

 All products with a link to a product provider’s website have a commercial marketing relationship between us and these providers.
 These products may appear prominently and first within the search tables regardless of their attributes and may include products marked as promoted, featured or sponsored.
 The link to a product provider’s website will allow you to get more information or apply for the product.
 By de-selecting “Show online partners only” additional non-commercialised products may be displayed and re-sorted at the top of the table.
 For more information on how we’ve selected these “Sponsored”, “Featured” and “Promoted” products, the products we compare, how we make money, and other important information about our service, please click here.
 Rates correct as of .
 View disclaimer.

 Introducing your children to the value of money and healthy financial habits has the potential to set them up for life.
-It can help them to develop basic financial literacy foundations, such as understanding the value of money and learning how to manage savings better.
+It can help them to develop the foundations of basic financial literacy, such as understanding the value of money and learning how to manage savings better.

-Savings accounts for children encourage your child to put away money weekly, fortnightly or monthly - rewarding them with bonus interest if certain conditions are met.
+Savings accounts encourage kids to put money away weekly, fortnightly or monthly, often rewarding them with bonus interest if certain conditions are met.

 How does a savings account work for my child?

-Children’s savings accounts usually have much higher interest rates than adult savings accounts to encourage kids to build up their savings when they’re young.
+Children’s savings accounts sometimes have higher interest rates than adult savings accounts to encourage kids to build up their savings when they’re young.
 These higher interest rates usually revert to a standard interest rate once the child turns 18.

-Children's savings accounts may have strict conditions that need to be met, such as depositing a certain amount each month and not making any withdrawals to earn the bonus interest rate.
+Some children's savings accounts have conditions that need to be met to earn the maximum rate, such as depositing a certain amount each month and not making any withdrawals to earn the bonus interest rate.

-To be eligible for a children’s savings account, applicants are typically required to be under the age of 18 although age restrictions vary from bank-to-bank.
+To be eligible for a children’s savings account, applicants are typically required to be under the age of 18, although age restrictions vary from bank-to-bank.
+In some cases, parents can open a youth savings account on their child’s behalf.

 Minimal fees